dartwork-repo/dartwork-mpl/docs/gallery/05_time_series/plot_rolling_stats.rst

 Rolling Statistics
 ==================

-Moving averages and rolling window statistics.
+Track rolling means and variances with window markers to show stability and volatility over time.

 ..
 GENERATED FROM PYTHON SOURCE LINES 7-77